 - How do discourses and designs of ideal social media habits function within apparatuses of platform capitalism?
 (Niall Docherty)

-- How are social media platforms, through their algorithmic design and user policies, taking up the role of custodians of public discourse?
+- How do social media platforms, through algorithmic design and content policies, serve as custodians of public discourse?
 (Tarleton Gillespie)

-- What are the cultural, political, and economic implications of crowdsourcing as a new form of semi-automated, globally-distributed digital labor?
+- What are the cultural, political, and ethical implications of on-demand platform economies as new forms and sites of semi-automated, globally distributed, digital labor?
 (Mary L. Gray)

 The ideal candidate may be trained in any number of disciplines (including anthropology, communication, information studies, media studies, sociology, science and technology studies, or a related field), but should have a strong social scientific or humanistic methodological, analytical, and theoretical foundation, be interested in questions related to media or communication technologies and society or culture, and be interested in working in a highly interdisciplinary environment that includes computer scientists, mathematicians, and economists.

-Primary mentors for this year will be Nancy Baym, Mary L. Gray, and Tarleton Gillespie, with additional guidance offered by other members of the SMC.
+Primary mentors for this year will be Nancy Baym, Tarleton Gillespie, and Mary L. Gray with additional guidance offered by other members of the SMC.
 We are looking for applicants working in one or more of the following areas:

 - Personal relationships and digital media

 - Audiences and the shifting landscapes of producer/consumer relations

 - Affective, immaterial, and other frameworks for understanding digital labor